-I wanted to mix up our dinner routine a little bit and try something new.
-We use ground turkey quite a bit in our meal rotations and I thought I would take the freshness of Greek food combined with my love of all things tacos and the end result was nothing short of amazing.
+We use ground turkey quite a bit in our meal rotations and I thought I would take the freshness of Greek food combined with my love of all things tacos and make these Ground Turkey Greek Tacos with Tzatziki.

 If you don’t love ground turkey, you could easily substitute lean ground beef or even ground lamb (which is even more authentic to Greek food!) and this recipe will still turn out delicious.